 The Office Manager will provide the Security Guard at the G Street entrance a list of names of individuals who need to access the school via the elevator.
 Students with disabilities or a physical limitation will enter the building each day via this entrance after showing their student identification card to the Security Guard.
 Students will take the elevator to the school floor and will enter the school via doors outside of the elevator.
 The door can be opened with a code that all students will be told on orientation.
-An Academic Success Coach or Teacher will be available to assist individuals at the doors ensuring entrance during the opening of school hours.
-A staff member can assist any student needing assistance through these doors and up the elevator if needed.
+A GEC Staff Member will be available to assist individuals at the doors ensuring entrance during the opening of school hours.
+A GEC Staff Member can assist any student needing assistance through these doors and up the elevator if needed.

-For all guests who have a physical disability or limitation the following procedures will take place to enter the bottom floor:
+For all quests who have a physical disability or limitation the following procedures will take place to enter the bottom floor: